-Some of these experiences – like lack of concentration, disturbed sleep and lack of interest in sex – are all common after becoming a parent, but it's still important to mention them to your doctor if you're concerned you might have PND.
+Some of these experiences are common during pregnancy and after becoming a parent.
+But it's still important to mention them to your doctor if you're concerned you might be experiencing perinatal depression.

 "I felt selfish and guilty for feeling negative and low.
 This made me isolate myself further and compounded the problem."

-If your depression is very severe, and isn't responding to other treatments, your doctor may suggest electroconvulsive therapy (ECT).
-As ECT can work very quickly, doctors may suggest it can help you to care for and bond with your baby as soon as possible.
-See our pages on ECT for more information.
+If you have very severe depression which doesn't respond to other treatments, your doctor may suggest electroconvulsive therapy (ECT).
+ECT can work very quickly, so doctors may suggest that you have it shortly after giving birth.
+This is to help you care for and bond with your baby as soon as possible.

-Perinatal depression usually gets better in time, although it may take up to a year.
-Where you feel you can, ask for and accept help from those around you.
-Love, practical and emotional support from family, friends and community can be vital in helping you to cope.
+Where possible, ask for and accept help from those around you.
+Practical and emotional support from family, friends and community can be vital in helping you to cope.

-For more ideas, see our page on how you can look after your mental health in general when becoming a parent.
+For more ideas, see our page on ways to look after your mental health when becoming a parent.